Follow-Bench: A Unified Motion Planning Benchmark for Socially-Aware Robot Person Following: APPENDIX

 \subsection{Detailed Experimental Results}

-Here, we detail our experimental results of every single scenario under different human numbers, occupied conditions and following distances.
-Fig.~\ref{fig:expHumanDynamic} and Fig.~\ref{fig:expHumanStatic} show the performance under varying human numbers in dynamic crowd flows and environmental layouts, respectively.
-Fig.~\ref{fig:expWidthStatic} shows the performance under different environmental occupied conditions in environmental layouts.
-Fig.~\ref{fig:expDistDynamic} and Fig.~\ref{fig:expDistStatic} show the performance under varying following distances in dynamic crowd flows and environmental layouts, respectively.
+Here, we detail our experimental results of every single scenario under different numbers of humans, occupied conditions and following distances.
+Fig.~\ref{fig:expDynamicHuman} and Fig.~\ref{fig:expLayoutHuman} show the performance under varying numbers of humans in dynamic crowd flows and environmental layouts, respectively.
+Fig.~\ref{fig:expLayoutOccupancy} shows the performance under different environmental occupied conditions in environmental layouts.
+Fig.~\ref{fig:expDynamicFDist} and Fig.~\ref{fig:expLayoutFDist} show the performance under varying following distances in dynamic crowd flows and environmental layouts, respectively.
 More evaluation results of other evaluation metrics can be found in the released code.